Table Charismata Matters

 https://youtu.be/UX9uIkmb350

-Here's page that links to a relatively recent Divine Healing Technician Training seminar [along with other seminars like the New Man Series].
+Here's a page that links to a relatively recent Divine Healing Technician Training seminar [along with other seminars like the New Man Series].
 The DHT here not as in-depth as one the of the older ones.
 But I suppose it incorporates Blake's more mature, mellowed and refined views.

 https://www.jglmmedia.com/free-to-watch

 I don't completely agree with his DHT, but I have even more disagreements with some of the stuff taught in his New Man series.
 Some of the stuff is technically wrong, but nevertheless when believed it often removes doubts to healing.
 For example, I disagree with the New Man concept that in the spirit a Christian is already perfect.
 I think he and Wommack picked that up from E.W.
 Kenyon.
 I think that view presents an over-realized eschatology.
 It's bringing into the present what is only promised at glorification after death.
-Nevertheless, believing that erroneous concept can result in more healings because it inadvertantly accesses the untapped benefits, realities and potentials of the doctrine of justification.
+Nevertheless, believing that erroneous concept can result in more healings [I suspect] because it inadvertantly [and unbeknownst to them] accesses the untapped benefits, realities and potentials of the doctrine of justification.
 For more on this, read Vincent Cheung's book Contract.

 DHT [with a brick background].